- 1 Why Do Dogs Pant Excessively Sometimes?

 Most dogs get sleepy or feel no effect from taking antihistamines.
-But a few dogs pant and may become paradoxically hyperactive, restless or anxious when they take antihistamines.
+But in a few cases, it could be the cause of a dog panting at night.
+A few sensitive animals may become paradoxically hyperactive, restless or anxious when they take antihistamines.

 Also known as hyperadrenocorticism, Cushing’s Disease symptoms are caused by excessive cortisone production by a dog’s adrenal glands.
 The disease occurs in dogs at a rate of about 1 to 2 cases per 1,000 dogs each year (1).

 When an animal has too much naturally-produced cortisone, it’s like he’s taking large doses of steroids (prednisone) every day.

 Symptoms of hyperadrenocorticism include increased thirst, appetite, and urination, weight gain, pot-belly appearance, hair loss, and panting for no reason.
 The disease occurs more often in dogs 9 years and older so it’s a common finding for a senior dog panting at night.